acsdeveloper2025/CRM-APP-MONOREPO-PROD/CRM-MOBILE/README.md

 This is a mobile application for field verification case flow management in banking and financial institutions.

+## Production Deployment

+The mobile app is configured for production deployment at `/mobile/` endpoint on the main domain (https://crm.allcheckservices.com/mobile/).

 ## Run Locally

 **Prerequisites:** Node.js